datacarpentry/rr-version-control/02-hosting-activity.md

 **Before this lesson**:

 *  Obtain a Github account.
 If you sign up using a student email you get five free private repositories through the [student developer pack](https://education.github.com/pack).
 *  Install Github GUI.
 [Github GUI Guide (Mac)](https://mac.github.com), [Github GUI Guide (Windows)](https://windows.github.com).  *Unfortunatly, the GitHub GUI may not be available for everyone.
-A great alternative GUI is Source Tree*
+A great alternative GUI is [Source Tree](https://www.sourcetreeapp.com/)*

 **After this lesson, you should be able to**:

 *   Initiate Git in a local project directory.
-*   Evaluate Repository History.
+*   Evaluate repository History.
 *   Know the difference between directory and repository.
 *   Commit changes to files.
 *   Push local repository to remote repository on Github.
 *   Clone a remote repository.
 *   Create a pull request to someone else's remote repository.
-*   Differentiate between local and remote Repositories are.
+*   Differentiate between a local and remote repository.

 ## I. Git Locally

-**Goal**: To initiate and make commit on a local directory (folder on your computer).

-**Tip**: With Git comes many strong opinions on the best practices of how to use Git.
+With Git comes many strong opinions on the best practices of how to use Git.
 The truth is Git can be really straight forward to use and best practices only make sense and develop once you start using it.
 So let's jump in!

+**Goal**: To initiate and make commit on a local directory (folder on your computer).

+###Outline

+1. Initiate Git in a Directory
+2. Commit
+3. Changing files
+4. "Rolling Back" into the past

-### I. Part 1: Initiate Git in a Directory (`git init`)
+### I. Step 1: Initiate Git in a Directory (`git init`)

 Find your `lit-prog` directory, which may already be on your computer from the organization lesson.
-If not, download here.
 Open the GitHub GUI.
 Click the `+` in the top left corner of the screen, choose `add`, and either enter the path to the `lit-prog` or click `choose` to find the folder on your computer.
 To complete click `create and add repository`.